 There are so many factors a client can take into consideration when deciding who they want to leave their pet with but these are the factors that you control.

-When you are newer and trying to build up your clientele, I’d suggest looking at what other people charge in your area and stick closer to the lower price range.
+When you are newer and trying to build up your clientele, I’d suggest looking at what other people charge in your area and sticking closer to the lower price range.